codinghare5/astro-static-site/src/pages/posts/mad-but-difficult.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: Chapter I
+title: Bad, Mad, Difficult?
 tag: movie
-date: 2021-05-17
+date: Nov 19, 2020, 4:20 PM
 image: /social.jpg
 author: Jen Blacow
 authorImage: /jen.jpg
-description: Which Treats of the Character and Pursuits of the Famous Gentleman Don Quixote of La Mancha
+description: This blog post sheds light on the reality of autism in the workplace.
+If you want benefit of diversity of thinking, innovation, and creativity at work, then you may well have to deal with some HR challenges in return.
 ---
 **Mad, Bad, Difficult?**